kondor3d/kondor/README.md

 4. Install Slicer by extracting it from the zip file
 5. Power on Pi 3B and connect to the network via ethernet cable
 6. Making sure there is disk activity and if you have
-7. Find out the IP address of the Pi3B via router
+7. Find out the IP address of the Pi3B via router(or the IP will show in the touchscreen when it first start)
 8. Enter Ip address to the slicer and hit connect